28shambhavi/28shambhavi.github.io/_posts/2019-01-01-operatingsystems.markdown

 date:   2019-01-01 00:00:00 +00:00
 image: /cpu_scheduling.png
 imagetext: "Graphical representation of a Processor or CPU"
-categories: "Operating Systems Course Project - BITS Pilani"
+course: "Operating Systems Course Project - BITS Pilani"
 author: "Shambhavi Singh"
+categories: other
 ---
 Development of scheduler optimized for long- duration processes and high-traffic loads using Shortest Job First with Round-Robin and dynamic quantum times.